fizolas/s60v3-bluetooth-gps/README.md

 Run "s60v3-bluetooth-gps phone_name" to tether the phone with bluetooth name "phone_name"

-Start sharing your GPS in your phone, if you have not done so already.
-You can do it by starting Symarctic ExtGPS, a J2ME app.
-Do not forget to switch on Bluetooth on the phone.
+Start sharing your GPS in your phone, if you have not done so already: you can do it by starting Symarctic ExtGPS, a J2ME app (do not forget to switch on Bluetooth on the phone)

 You can now use any Linux/Debian applications that recognise gpsd, such as cgps or foxtrotgps.